nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `edit 3 -ti 2 -tn Group Project Meeting` Changes the name of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.
+* `edit 3 -ti2 -tnGroup Project Meeting` Changes the name of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.
-* `edit 2 -ti 3 -tn Presentation Meeting -ta Zoom -ti 5 -td 2021-12-20` Changes the 3rd and 5th task of the 2nd person in the list.
+* `edit 2 -ti3 -tnPresentation Meeting -taZoom -ti5 -td2021-12-20` Changes the 3rd and 5th task of the 2nd person in the list.
 Name and address of the 3rd task is changed to`Presentation Meeting` and `Zoom` respectively.
 Date of the 5th task is changed to `2021-12-20`.

 ### Deleting a task: `rm`

 Deletes a task attached to a specified person.

-Format: `rm INDEX -ti TASK_INDEX…​`
+Format: `rm INDEX -tiTASK_INDEX…​`

 * Deletes a task attached to the person at the specified `INDEX`. `INDEX` refers to the index number shown in the persons list displayed. `INDEX` **must be a positive integer** 1, 2, 3, …​
-* The task deleted is specified by `TASK_INDEX`. `TASK_INDEX` refers to the index number shown in the task list displayed. `TASK_INDEX` **must be a positive integer** 1, 2, 3, …​
+* The task deleted is specified by `TASK_INDEX`. `TASK_INDEX` refers to the index number shown in the task list displayed. `TASK_INDEX` **must be a positive integer** 1, 2, 3, …​.
 If the same `TASK_INDEX` is specified more than once, the task will only be deleted once.
 * Multiple tasks of one person can be deleted in one command.

 Examples:

-* `rm 2 -ti 2` Deletes the 2nd task attached to the 2nd person listed.
+* `rm 2 -ti2` Deletes the 2nd task attached to the 2nd person listed.
-* `rm 1 -ti 2 -ti 3` Deletes the 2nd and 3rd task attached to the 1st person listed.
+* `rm 1 -ti2 -ti3` Deletes the 2nd and 3rd task attached to the 1st person listed.

-### Marking a task as done: `donetask`

-Marks an existing task in ContactSH as done.

-Format: `donetask INDEX -ti TASK_INDEX…​`

-* Marks tasks attached to the person at the specified `INDEX` as done. `INDEX` refers to the index number shown in the displayed person list. `INDEX` **must be a positive integer** 1, 2, 3, …​
-* The tasks marked is specified by the `TASK_INDEX`. `TASK_INDEX` refers to the index number displayed in the tasklist of said person. `TASK_INDEX` **must be a positive integer** 1, 2, 3, …​
-* Multiple tasks of one person can be marked as done in one command.

-Examples:

-* `donetask 4 -ti 1 -ti 5` Marks the 1st and 5th task of the 4th person in the list as done.

-### Marking a task as not done: `undotask`

-Marks existing tasks in ContactSH as not done.

-Format: `undotask INDEX -ti TASK_INDEX…​`

-* Marks tasks attached to the person at the specified `INDEX` as not done. `INDEX` refers to the index number shown in the displayed person list. `INDEX` **must be a positive integer** 1, 2, 3, …​
-* The tasks marked is specified by the `TASK_INDEX`. `TASK_INDEX` refers to the index number displayed in the tasklist of said person. `TASK_INDEX` **must be a positive integer** 1, 2, 3, …​
-* Multiple tasks of one person can be marked as not done in one command.

-Examples:
-* `undotask 4 -ti 1 -ti 5` Marks the 1st and 5th task of the 4th person in the list as not done.

 ### Viewing tasks: `cat`